 Included meals: Breakfast, Dinner

-Pay a visit to Ostuni’s picturesque cathedral and whitewashed Old Town homes.
-Then continue on to the Trulli Valley, arriving in time for a dinner of local specialties.
+Join your Tour Director and pay a visit to Ostuni’s picturesque cathedral and whitewashed Old Town homes.
+Then continue on to the Trulli Valley, arriving in time for a dinner of regional specialties at a local farm.

 Included meals: Breakfast